corda/samples/oracle-example/README.md

 ## Running the nodes:

+Java use the `deployNodesJava` task and `./build/nodes/runnodes` script.

+Kotlin use the `deployNodesKotlin` task and `./build/nodes/runnodes` script.

 Go to the CRaSH shell for PartyA, and request the 5th prime from the oracle using the `CreatePrime` flow:

     flow start CreatePrime index: 5